 - Optional: ½ c. chopped walnuts

 Drop by rounded teaspoonfuls onto an ungreased cookie sheet.
-Hint: I use Pampered Chef’s small scoop for this part and it works perfectly.
+Hint: I use Pampered Chef’s small scoop for this part, which works perfectly.

 Bake for 8-9 minutes or until the edges are golden.
 Let cool on the cookie sheet for 5 minutes before transferring to a cooling rack.
 Makes roughly 36 cookies.

-Note: I use organic butter, sugar and flour in all of my baking recipes.
-Costco sells these items for cheaper than I could buy non-organic at a regular grocery store.
+Note: I use organic butter, sugar, and flour in all of my baking recipes.
+Costco sells these items cheaper than I could buy non-organic at a regular grocery store.

 Cake mixes usually run about $1 or so if you can get them on sale, and they’ll serve at least 12 people.
 You can buy frosting in a can or find a homemade frosting recipe online.
 Decorate in a way that fits in with the theme of the party.

-Note: if you’re serving a large number of people, the warehouse clubs are usually the cheapest for bakery cakes.
+Note: if you’re serving a large group of people, the warehouse clubs are usually the cheapest for bakery cakes.
 And they taste great.
 Order well in advance, especially during the summer season.

 Another inexpensive option for party desserts is to serve a bar buffet.
-Bake a variety of different bars and serve on a separate table.
+Bake a variety of bars, throw in some ice cream, and serve on a separate table.
 Some bar ideas include:

 - Lemon bars